-The efficiency varies on different models.
+The efficiency varies on different models, loads, environment and temperature.
 For more technical info of our inverters, please contact us: techsupport@aimscorp.net or (775)359-6703.

-\Errors and omissions reserved.
+XErrors and omissions reserved.
 Specifications in this manual are subject to change without prior notice.